zensical/docs/docs/setup/basics.md

 provides a fresh new design.

-In case you're coming from [Material for MkDocs] and want to keep its look and feel, or customized your site based on its appearance, you can switch to the `classic` theme variant:
+In case you're coming from [Material for MkDocs] and want to keep its look and feel, or customize your site based on its appearance, you can switch to the `classic` theme variant:

 === "`zensical.toml`"